jackwidmorgan/creptstudio/.github/ISSUE_TEMPLATE/feedback.md

 ---
 name: Feedback
-about: 'Tell us, how was your experience with our Website.
+about: 'Tell us, how was your experience.
 How and what can we improve on? '
-title: 'Feedback '
+title: "[Feedback]"
 labels: Feedback
 assignees: theteleporter

 ---

-**Describe how was your experience**
-A clear and concise description of how you felt when using our Website.

-**Expected improvements**
-A clear and concise description of what you expected to be included in our next update rollout.

-**Additional information**
-Add any other information about your experience here.
+## Feedback

+**Email (Optional):**

+**Describe Your Feedback:**

+(Please be as detailed as possible.
+Include what you like, what you don't like, and any suggestions for improvement.)